At a Glance

 Outstanding Ofsted Provider

-East Kent Colleges Group is an Ofsted Outstanding-rated provider, the first in the country to achieve this across all strands under the new framework.
-We are committed to inclusivity, placing students and communities at the heart of our work, as reflected in our \’Strong\’ skills grading by Ofsted.
+East Kent Colleges Group is an Ofsted Outstanding rated provider.
+It is proud to be the first General Further Education college organisation in the country to have received the Outstanding grade against each of the strands under the new Ofsted inspection framework.
+An inclusive provider, our colleagues place our students and the communities we serve at the heart of everything they do across EKC Group and this is illustrated in our ‘Strong’ skills grading by Ofsted.

 Commitment to Safeguarding